kweel/quartz/content/research/AI Alignment and Censorship.md

 		- A dataset of user preferences
 		- DPO focuses more on exploitation, directly optimizing the model to produce preferred outputs based on existing data without actively exploring new behaviors or strategies.
 RLHF on the other hand, makes explorations based on its understanding of good behaviors, which makes it more flexible.

 This information is under Section 5.4, which is named **safety**.
 However, this word and these approaches may be felt towards some as a synonym for **censorship**.
 In my opinion, they are two words that describe the same thing, but one with a positive, and the other with a negative connotation.
 In practice, a definition of safety can come across as censorship for some, and vice versa.
-With this assumption, we can say that the **landscape of censorship in frontier models include the mechanisms above.**
+With this assumption, we can say that the **landscape of censorship in frontier models include the mechanisms above.** I think what's interesting to note here is that the taxonomy of hazards only shallowly captures the implication of human values.
+Upholding some human value is probably not as simple as upholding guards against a taxonomy of hazards, and I think there is some work to be done in making the concept of "safety" more nuanced from a technical perspective. (a little out of scope for this project)

+# General discussion about research direction

 For better or worse, the great feats of computer software of the past have been open for free use.
 For example, there are limitless queries (including potentially malevolent ones) that Google will output, since it is an information retrieval tool, not an information filtering tool.
 Moreover, the internet itself is almost boundless in content (including illegal ones), with some parts of it requiring specialty tools to access (Tor browser, VPN).
 Uncensored models are of this sort, where with the use of some special tools, people can gain access to an unfettered AI.
 Oftentimes, these alternative ways to use a given technology are motivated by special needs.
 In the case of uncensored AI, such special needs are: